mobiusml/aana_sdk/docs/tutorial.md

             messages=[
                 ChatMessage(
                     role="system",
-                    content="You are a heplful assistant that can summarize audio transcripts.", ),
+                    content="You are a helpful assistant that can summarize audio transcripts.", ),
                 ChatMessage(
                     role="user",